yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 ### Downstream Tasks

 ### Module 7 — Aggregate spectrum-level embeddings to sample-level

+Aggregate multiple spectrum-level embeddings derived from the same raw file into a single sample-level embedding representing the entire biological sample.

 **Input**

 - A set of embeddings from one raw file: (Each embedding corresponds to one MS/MS spectrum from the same sample.)